Por Thozhil: Critical response

 Por Thozhil received positive reviews from critics and audience.

 Thinkal Menon of OTTPlay gave it 3.5 out of 5 stars and wrote, "The film has a tightly-woven screenplay that aids in offering edge-of-the-seat moments, but the manner in which the investigation unfolds doesn't boast of novelty."
 Janani K of India Today gave it 3.5 out of 5 stars and wrote, "Por Thozhil is one of the most interesting thrillers in recent times.
 It is a film that deserves to be devoured in theatres."

 Kirubhakar Purushothaman of The Indian Express gave it 3.5 out of 5 stars and wrote, "Despite following all the tropes of a buddy cop movie, debutant Vignesh Raja has come up with an enjoyable genre film that manages to hold your attention throughout."
 Gopinath Rajendran of The Hindu wrote, "Debutant director Vignesh Raja has pulled off a phenomenal job, making the minor mishaps almost feel like a product of nitpicking."
 Sowmya Rajendran of The News Minute gave it 4 out of 5 stars, noting the message of the film is "subtle and allows us to arrive at the realization instead of drilling it into our brains."

 Box office

-The film grossed ₹3.5 crores in the Kerala states within 10 days of its release.
+The film grossed ₹3.5 crores in the Kerala state within 10 days of its release.
 Its closing worldwide collection stands at ₹50 crore.